Pravargav/DSA_Note/Stack.md

 }
 ```

--> Mostly use stringbuilder insert/append rather than string st+=str;
+-> Mostly use stringbuilder insert/append rather than string st+=str to reduce time complexity;